abengelbrecht/Synth-JSON-Review-Data/README.md

 java -cp target/log-synth-0.1-SNAPSHOT-jar-with-dependencies.jar com.mapr.synth.Synth -count 60000 -format JSON -schema ../Synth-JSON-Review-Data/schemas/business.schema.json
 ```

-There are 3 file types: business, user and review.
+There are 4 file types: business, user, check-in and review.
 The review file(s) have key fields (business_id and user_id) that corrolates to the business_id field in the business file(s) and the user_id field in the user file(s).
+The check-in file(s) have a key field (business_id) that corrolates to the business_id field in the business file(s).

 A small sample set is located in the sampl-data directory with 1k records for business, 5k for user and 10k for reviews.
+No check-in sample data.

 The schema files for all 3 are located in the schemas directory and can be used with the log-synth tool to generate larger data sets.
 Remember to increase the size of the foreign-keys for both business_id and user_id fields if larger record sets are used for business and user, this is very important to ensure proper correlation between the review records and the business and user records.